-There was regular reporting of the Authority's 2020/21 financial position to full Authority through out the year.
-The outturn report presented to the July 2021 Authority meeting was consistent with the financial position reported during the year and did not indicate a weakness in the Authority's budget monitoring and reporting arrangements.

-Based on the above considerations we are satisfied there is not a significant weakness in Tyne and Wear Fire and Rescue's arrangements in relation to financial sustainability.
+3. VFM arrangements - Financial Sustainability Overall commentary on the Financial Sustainability reporting criteria - continued There was regular reporting of the Authority's 2021/22 financial position to full Authority throughout the year.
+The outturn report presented to the July 2022 Authority meeting was consistent with the financial position reported during the year and did not indicate a weakness in the Authority's budget monitoring and reporting arrangements.
+Based on the above considerations we are satisfied there is not a significant weakness in the Authority's arrangements in relation to financial sustainability.
+Introduction Audit of the financial statements